Reviews that find what humans miss

 Structural review powered by the code graph

-Composure's PR review maps every change against the code graph — finding callers, blast radius, untested functions, and decomposition violations.
+Composure's review maps every change against the code graph.
+Every review checks: blast radius (callers reached by the change) · untested callers · decomposition thresholds · a diff-scoped security scan (Semgrep + secrets sweep + graph-weighted exposure ranking) · your own project-authored rules.
+Write a rule once — every review enforces it automatically.
 Blueprint planning uses the same graph for instant discovery, then progressive refinement with a structured template forces detailed per-file specs.
 The result: plans that catch design flaws during planning, not implementation.

 Classify the work